mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `func foo(p1 int, p2 int, p3 string, p4 string)`
 is is equivalent to `func foo(p1, p2 int, p3, p4 string)`.

-Functions act as closures over all in-scope variables.

-Named and anonymous functions are first-class values.
-This means they can be stored in variables, passed as arguments to other functions, and returned from other functions.

-When a function is assigned to variable, it can be called using that variable.
-For example, `fn := someFunction; fn()`.

-If a variable with a function type is not assigned a value, it defaults to nil.
-If a call is made on a nil variable, a panic is triggered.

 It is not possible to specify default values for function parameters and they cannot be made optional.
 However, functions can accept a variable number of arguments.